shreyamalogi/Biometric-Attendance-Engine/README.md

 2. **Database**: The system initializes `DataBase.db` on launch using the SQLAlchemy models.
 3. **Run**: Execute `python main.py` and access the dashboard at `localhost:5000`.

----

-**Would you like me to find some relevant Berlin-based job postings that specifically look for Flask and OpenCV skills to help you start applying?**